melbournebioinformatics/MelBioInf_docs/docs/tutorials/variant_calling_gatk1/variant_calling_gatk1.md

     byobu-screen -r workshop
     ```

-    If it says (Attached) next to the `workshop` session in the list, you can access `workshop` which is already attached by:
+    If it says (Attached) next to the `workshop` session in the list, you can access the `workshop` session which is already attached by:

     ```bash
     byobu-screen -r -d workshop